CraigGiles/template-multi-module.g8/README.md

 this template, simply fork it and submit a pull request with your desired changes.

-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D

 ## Authors
 * Craig Giles: http://www.github.com/craiggiles